x

 Credit: FOX61

-Rachel graduated with honors from Pennsylvania State University with a bachelor’s degree in meteorology and a focus on forecasting.
+Rachel graduated with honors from Pennsylvania State University with a Bachelor of Science in meteorology.
 She joined FOX61 in October 2008 and was promoted to Chief Meteorologist in March 2019.

-Rachel caught the weather "bug" in middle school after completing a science project about clouds.
+Rachel became fascinated with the weather in middle school after completing a science project about clouds.

 “The weather in Connecticut never ceases to amaze me,” says Rachel.
 "This is one of the only regions in the country that gets almost every type of severe weather.
 Tornadoes, hurricanes, nor’easters, heat waves, cold snaps, flooding…the Nutmeg State gets it all!”